DatViseR/Vivid-Volcano/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.
 License

-This project is licensed under the MIT License.
+This project is licensed under the dual licence mode for non-commercial and commercial use - see LICENCE file for details.